 Please view our DSST Packet for a complete overview of the DSST process including exam prices, available tests, procedures, etc.

 There are many ways to study for a DSST exam.
 For example, for each DSST exam, there is a FACT SHEET that outlines the topics covered by each exam and includes a list of sample questions and recommended book references.

 Official DSST Test Preparation Guides are available at the Tusculum College Bookstore and offer sample exam questions and an overview of material in the following accepted subject areas: Business Math, Ethics in America, Financial Accounting, Introduction to Business, Personal Finance, and Principles of Supervision.

 Online Practice Tests containing 20-25 sample questions are available at www.getcollegecredit.com on the following subjects: Principles of Supervision, Introduction to Business, Personal Finance, Introduction to Computing, Money and Banking, Criminal Justice, Introduction to Law Enforcement, Lifespan Developmental, Fundamentals of Counseling, Drug and Alcohol Abuse, Here’s to your Health, Introduction to World Religions, Environment and Humanity, and Technical Writing.
 Price for each exam varies.
 There are 2 versions of each exam containing 50 multiple choice questions.
 A purchase entitles you to take one version of the practice exam two times.

 Tusculum does not accept credit for the following DSST exams: Principles of Finance, Human Resource Management, Organizational Behavior, and Business Law II.

 COMPUTER LITERACY TEST

 Students who take and successfully pass the Computer Literacy Test will have met their computer literacy requirement for graduation.
-This test is taken as a bypass to the Gateway class “Computer as a Tool (CISC100).
+This test is taken for the class “Computer as a Tool (CISC100).

 CISC100-Computer as a Tool